SkylineCommunications/dataminer-docs/CONTRIBUTING.md

 1. Make your changes using the web editor.
 To get a preview of the changes, go to the *Preview* tab.

 1. Once you have made your changes, scroll to the bottom of the page.
-Enter a title and description for your changes and click Propose changes.
+Enter a title and description for your changes and click *Propose changes*.
 For example:

    ![Proposing changes](~/images/Contrib_ProposeChanges.png)